top of page

 Artistic Leadership Timeline

-April 2025 to Present Kateri Cale serves as Managing and Artistic Director.
-Eric Berg and Leslie Patrick are Associate Producers.
+April 2025 to 2026 Kateri Cale serves as Managing and Artistic Director.
+Leslie Patrick and Liz Ware are Associate Producers.
 Stephanie Oustalet is Company Manager.
 Hadley Shipley is Marketing and Social Media Manager.
 Catherine Whiteman is Host of the Echo Offstage podcast and Isaac Young is podcast Sound Engineer.
+Eric Berg retired from producing the podcast.

 April 2019 to 2024 Kateri Cale served as Managing and Artistic Director.
 Eric Berg and Caroline Hamilton were Associate Producers.
 Lauren Floyd, and then Hadley Shipley were Marketing and Social Media Managers.
 Erin Malone Turner served as Producer.
 Catherine Whiteman, was Host of the Echo Offstage podcast and Jonathan Villalobos was podcast Sound Engineer.